- Climate Change = More Dangerous Hurricanes

 Benefits of Renewable Energy Use

 Renewable energy pros and cons are substantial, however, fortunately the pros far out weigh the cons.
 Renewable energy—wind, solar, geothermal, hydroelectric, and biomass—provides substantial benefits for our climate, our health, and our economy.
 Human activity is overloading our atmosphere with carbon dioxide and other global warming emissions.
 These emissions trap heat, which in-turn steadily drive up the planet’s temperature.
 Unfortunately, the plant’s higher temperature creates significant and harmful impacts on our health, our environment, and our climate.
+There are ways that a single individual can prevent climate change in their own way.

 Climate change made Hurricane Harvey more dangerous